Secure Clinical Email: Terms and Conditions

 The HSE has multiple roles.
 It is the data controller for the user account information that is managed by Three to establish and run the service.
 This is demographic information on the user e.g. name, email, mobile number, practice address, professional body registration number.
 Funding for the secure clinical email service comes from the HSE.
 The HSE owns the computer hardware that runs the secure clinical email service and because of this is considered a data processor.
 By agreeing the Terms and Conditions, the Healthmail user accepts the role of the HSE as a data processor.
 The hardware is located in the Mater Hospital data centre.
 Only the GP has access to the secure clinical email mailbox.

 A secure clinical email that contains patient identifiable clinical information is a fragment of the patient record, for example, a referral from the GP to a community physiotherapist.
-The GP, as registered with the Office of the Data Protection Commissioner, is the data controller for his or her own secure clinical emails and for those of the employed practice nurse or practice manager.
+The GP is the data controller for his or her own secure clinical emails and for those of the employed practice nurse or practice manager.
 The GP has access to his or her secure clinical emails and those of their employed staff.

 Irish College of General Practitioners